GianniBYoung/PillsburyDoughBot/README.md

 Usage: python3 doughbot.py <subreddit> [PATH to directory containing images]

-providing the path to directory containing images will update the masterlist.txt
+*providing the path to directory containing images will update the masterlist.txt

+*Note make sure to escape special characters in the auth.ini with a percent sign.
+Example: 1234% -> 12345%%